 Description: Phase 3 of the study invited Calgarians to share their ideas on possible changes to the Crowchild Trail corridor, and to explore the benefits, constraints, impacts and trade-offs of the ideas brought forward by participants.

-Engagement goal: Work with stakeholders to explore ideas and to ask participants to help identify the benefits, impacts, constraints, and trade-offs of the different ideas shared.
+Engagement goal: Work with community to explore ideas and to ask participants to help identify the benefits, impacts, constraints, and trade-offs of the different ideas shared.
 A summary of the Phase 3 engagement process and what we heard about the different ideas is available here.

 Engagement opportunities were provided in two parts:

 - The team hosted six public workshops where participants worked with technical facilitators to draw their ideas on area maps, and identified the benefits, constraints, impacts and trade-offs of ideas brought to the table.
 In addition, various drop-in sessions and an online idea forum provided participants the opportunity to post their ideas and explore the benefits, constraints, impacts and tradeoffs of the different ideas posted.

 Part 2: See the Ideas on Possible Changes in February/March 2016